 Just when you thought AI note-taking couldn't get any cooler than the viral 'Audio Overview' podcasts, Google dropped a visual bombshell.
-The platform has rapidly evolved into a multifaceted entity, and the new NotebookLM Infographic feature is the standout feature.
-In this comprehensive guide, we'll explore everything you need to know about creating and customizing infographics in NotebookLM, along with practical prompts to enhance your visual learning experience.
+The platform has rapidly evolved into a multifaceted entity, and the NotebookLM infographic feature is the standout addition.
+In this guide, we'll show you how to create infographic in NotebookLM step by step, share the best NotebookLM infographic prompts, and help you fix common issues along the way.

 What Is the NotebookLM Infographic Feature